polettix/wrapperl/README.md

     shell$ wrapperl -d My::Module
     shell$ wrapperl -s perldoc My::Module

+    # Last, if you manage to install wrapperl somewhere in the PATH
+    # you can spare the symbolic link and use the hash bang directly!
+    shell$ cat hashbanged-program
+    #!/path/to/wrapperl
+    print "using perl $^X\n";
+    print "$_\n" for @INC;

+    shell$ ./hashbanged-program
+    using perl '/path/to/bin/perl', @INC contains:
+    - '/path/to/another/lib/i686-linux'
+    - '/path/to/another/lib'
+    - '/path/to/some/lib/i686-linux'
+    - '/path/to/some/lib'
+    - '/path/to/lib/site_perl/5.18.1/i686-linux'
+    - '/path/to/lib/site_perl/5.18.1'
+    - '/path/to/lib/5.18.1/i686-linux'
+    - '/path/to/lib/5.18.1'
+    - '.'

 # DESCRIPTION

 This program lets you wrap a perl program with some local-specific